Being a single parent is hard enough without worrying about budgeting your money.

-Continue to motivate yourself by learning about financial literacy and seeking financial advice from experts.
+Continue to motivate yourself by learning about financial literacy and seeking expert financial advice.

 One of the best ways to stay on budget is to automate your finances.
-You can set up automatic payments for your bills and have your paycheck deposited into your savings account.
+You can set up automatic payments for your bills and deposit your paycheck into your savings account.

 Automating your finances will help you stay on track and reach your financial goals.

 I adore automating all our finances, including saving and bill paying.
-I even went on the budget plan for our electricity to have the same amount taken out of our checking account every month.
+I even went on the budget plan for our electricity to have the same amount taken out of our monthly checking account.

-Just remember to keep track of due dates, so you’re ready for the payment to come out of your checking account.
+Remember to keep track of due dates so you’re ready for the payments from your checking account.

 Invest In A Retirement Plan